 When building a home theater system, one common discussion that surfaces is projector vs TV.
 While large screen TV now comes with tempting 4K Ultra HD resolution, projectors have become more affordable.

 Both projector and TV have their pros and cons.
-And sometimes one option is better than other.
-So here is a small guide comparing the features of both TV and projector to help you choose the best solution for your home theater.
+And sometimes, one option is better than the other.
+So here is a small guide comparing both TV and projector features to help you choose the best solution for your home theater.

-Display size and space
+Display Size and Space:

 However, you can get home theater projector screens as wide as 120 inches.
-Also, mounting a home theater projector to ceiling saves floor space.
-If you choose to go with higher end screens, you can pick motorized retractable projector screens over the fixed screens.
+Also, mounting a home theater projector to the ceiling saves floor space.
+If you choose to go with higher-end screens, you can pick motorized retractable projector screens over the fixed screens.

-Brightness, color and contrast
+Brightness, Colour, and Contrast:

-While the ambient conditions don’t influence the brightness of TV display, the projector brightness depends on various factors such as surface of the wall where the display is being projected, room brightness, and the colors in the display itself.
+While the ambient conditions don’t influence the brightness of the TV display, The projector brightness depends on various factors such as the surface of the wall where the display is being projected, room brightness, and the colours in the display itself.

 Projector Lumen rating gives you an idea of display brightness.
 While most home theater projectors provide brightness between 1,500 – 3,000 lumens, a LED TV can produce slightly better brightness.

 Both projectors and widescreen TVs are easy to mount on walls and need minimum set-up.
 Configuring home theater to projectors or TV is almost painless as all devices readily plug into these devices.

 A 40 to 42-inch LED TV from Samsung, Sony or LG will not cost any less than Rs 40,000, whereas a home entertainment projector might cost a bit more and will offer a more extensive projection area.
 You can now buy a projector for less than Rs 70,000 capable of projecting up to 100 inches while your TV screen size remains fixed.